-We filed a petition en banc late last month asking the entire Ninth Circuit Court to review a March decision by a three-judge Ninth Circuit panel allowing an Interior Secretary to overrule Congress by approving a land swap that allows a commercial gravel road in Izembek National Wildlife Refuge.
+We filed a petition en banc in late April asking the entire Ninth Circuit Court to review a March decision by a three-judge Ninth Circuit panel allowing an Interior Secretary to overrule Congress by approving a land swap that allows a commercial gravel road in Izembek National Wildlife Refuge.

 The Ninth Circuit ruling isn’t just a threat to Izembek.
 It’s a threat to all areas designated as Wilderness—refuges and national parks in Alaska, places like Denali National Park and the Kenai National Wildlife Refuge.
 Under this ruling, an unelected Interior Secretary can trade public lands to make way for industrial or commercial uses on these lands without transparency or congressional approval.

 Asking for a rehearing is a long shot—only a small percentage of these requests get granted by the Court—but the stakes are huge.
 President Carter signed the Alaska National Interest Lands Conservation Act in 1980 under the assumption of enduring protections for Alaska’s refuges and parks.
 Others recognize the deep trouble we’re in because of how this Ninth Circuit decision makes it possible for a political appointee to reverse decades of agency policies with no explanation, and to privatize areas Congress set aside to conserve for future generations.

 Former presidents don’t usually get tangled in legal matters, but President Carter filed an amicus brief this month in support of our petition.
 Former Interior Secretary Bruce Babbitt and John Leshy, emeritus law professor at the University of California, Hastings, College of Law and a former Solicitor for Interior, also filed an amicus brief in support of our petition; and so did over two dozen administrative and natural resources law professors.